lwileczek/goSearchString/README.md

 where I just did a reverse for loop.

 ## Improvements
-Some possible improvements are: Reading a file in chunks, especially if it is a very large file.
+Some possible improvements are:
+ - [ ] Reading a file in chunks, especially if it is a very large file.
+ - [x] Error Groups
+ - [ ] Can we improve on the DavidAPerez Algorithm?
+The idea of jumping to after there was a duplicate but without adding another loop which might be slowing things down